brendt/stitcher.io/src/content/book/03-actions.md

 }
 ```

-The vat calculator could be used like so:
+The VAT calculator could be used like so:

 ```php
 public function execute(